Bread & Roses 2025/2

 The history of the Flemish metal industry

 This book has two storylines.
-First, attention is paid to the evolution of the Flemish metal industry over roughly the past 250 years, then it is examined how the (socialist) metal workers organized themselves all that time to defend their interests.
-That was not an easy job.
-After all, the Flemish metal industry and the socialist metalworkers' syndicalism in Flanders were long dominated by the Walloon steel industry and the less fervent syndicalism of the steel workers below the steel border.
-This created the monolithic image of a Belgian metal industry dominated by the steel industry and machine production, and a Belgian metalworkers' syndicalism colored by Walloon voluntarism.
+First, it focuses on the evolution of the Flemish metal industry over the past 250 years or so.
+Then, it examines how the (socialist) metalworkers organized themselves throughout this time to defend their interests.
+This was no easy task.
+The Flemish metal industry and the socialist metalworkers' union in Flanders were long dominated by the Walloon steel industry and the somewhat less fervent unionism of the steelworkers below the steel border.
+This created the monolithic image of a Belgian metal industry dominated by the steel industry and machine production, and a Belgian metalworkers' union tinged with Walloon voluntarism.

-However, research into the Flemish metal industry and socialist metalworkers' syndicalism above the language border shows a completely different picture.
-Although the Flemish metal industry also had its roots in mechanical engineering (textile industry) in Ghent, the sector quickly grew into a diverse, highly industrial branch with an important electrical engineering industry (Bell, ATEA, Philips, Barco, etc.), non-ferrous industry.
-(Nyrstar ...), automotive construction (General Motors, Ford, Chrysler, Renault, Volvo but also Peugeot, Mercedes, Triumph, Saab, Bogward, etc.) and ultimately its own steel industry (Sidmar, Aperam ...).
-This diversity means that the socialist metal union ABVV-Metaal still represents the interests of a broad group of metal workers in Flanders today.
-And although Flemish metalworkers' syndicalism has also been forced onto the defensive since the economic crisis of 1974, it is not a passive trade union movement.
-On the contrary, IJzersterk shows that the Flemish metalworkers were just as likely to experience revolutionary upheavals as their colleagues in the south of the country.
-Although preference was always given to consultation.
-The contradictions between Flemish and Walloon syndicalism tout court were perhaps most pronounced in the old federal Centrale der Metaalbewerkers of Belgium.
+However, the study of the Flemish metal industry and the socialist metalworkers' union above the language border reveals a very different picture.
+Although the Flemish metal industry also had its roots primarily in Ghent's mechanical engineering (textile industry), the sector quickly grew into a diverse and highly industrialized sector, with significant electrical engineering (Bell, ATEA, Philips, Barco, etc.), non-ferrous metals (Nyrstar, etc.), automotive construction (General Motors, Ford, Chrysler, Renault, Volvo, but also Peugeot, Mercedes, Triumph, Saab, Bogward, etc.), and ultimately its own steel industry (Sidmar, Aperam, etc.).
+This diversity means that the socialist metalworkers' union ABVV-Metaal still represents the interests of a broad group of metalworkers in Flanders today.
+And although the Flemish metalworkers' union has also been pushed onto the defensive since the 1974 economic crisis, it is not a passive union movement.
+On the contrary, IJzersterk demonstrates that Flemish metalworkers experienced revolutionary upheavals just as much as their counterparts in the south of the country.
+Although consultation was always preferred.
+The conflicts between Flemish and Walloon unions were perhaps most pronounced in the former federal Metalworkers' Federation of Belgium.
 It is therefore not surprising that the Flemish and Walloon/Brussels metalworkers gradually sought their own path.
 Since 2006, ABVV-Metaal has been an autonomous Flemish metalworkers' union within the ABVV.

 Luc Peiren